ZexuanSun/DTF-Drug-Synergy/codes/README.md

 * dtf_final.py
 This python code is used to implement the DNN of the final DTF model and do the final predictions on missing drug combinations.

+More detailed comments are given along with the codes.